Intermodalics/pickit-docs/docs/documentation/release_notes/index.rst

 Temporarily avoid unpicked objects
 ----------------------------------

-The success of many applications, like forging, relies on a steady flow of picked objects, which in practice can be hindered by various reasons.
+The success of many feeding applications relies on a steady flow of picked objects, which in practice can be hindered by various reasons.
 A typical example is when the gripper is not strong enough to establish a firm pick on an object that is locked in place by neighboring parts.
 In these situations, it is important to :ref:`temporarily avoid unpicked objects <temporarily-avoid-unpicked-objects>`, and prevent the robot from repeatedly going to the same hard-to-pick object, and potentially get stuck in an endless loop.